Sierra Vista Campus

 Fax: (520) 515-3622

-Each semester there are numerous jobs available to students on campus.
-Search our internal Cochise College Job Postings for opportunities on every campus.
+Search our internal Cochise College Job Postings website for opportunities on every campus.
 Student employees are allowed to work no more than 16 hours per week during periods of enrollment.
 Specific requirements are posted within each job description.

 Cochise College does not discriminate in admission or access to, or treatment of employment in, its services, programs, or activities on the basis of race, color, national origin, sex, religion, age (40+) or disability, in compliance with the laws of the United States and the state of Arizona.